What is a Cataract?

 Just as everyone develops gray hair, eventually, everyone develops cataracts.
 A cataract is characterized by the clouding of the eye’s lens.
 Most individuals begin developing cataracts in their 40s or early 50s, but may not experience symptoms right away.
 Over time, the symptoms can appear in a variety of ways.
 Blurry vision, faded color perception, difficulty with night driving, and impaired reading are some of the most common initial symptoms.
 Cataracts usually develop slowly, but eventually, the rate of progression accelerates and patients notice their vision rapidly deteriorating.

 What Causes Cataracts?

-No matter which option is best for you, cataract surgery is virtually pain free, and the actual lens implant can be completed in minutes.
+Dr. Mendelsohn specializes in advanced laser cataract surgery, which is more accurate and safe than older cataract surgery techniques with scalpels.
+Lasers allow Dr. Mendelsohn to make gentle, ultraprecise incisions in the lens and cornea, thereby producing better visual outcomes.
+Cataract surgery is virtually pain free, and the actual lens implant can be completed in minutes.
 In fact, most patients are back to their normal activities the very next day.

 There is always a risk of complication or infection for any surgical procedure; however, there are steps to address any issues that may arise.
 Prior to the procedure, Dr. Mendelsohn will discuss these risks and address any questions or concerns you may have.